Initial Trip Planning

 Occasionally a student or adult may experience discomfort or sickness due to the higher altitude during their trip to Winter Park.
 Gaining elevation too high and too fast is reportedly the major cause of Altitude Sickness or “Acute Mountain Sickness”.
 Some reports indicate that oxygen levels contribute to the sickness.
 Higher altitudes have thinner air with less oxygen available.
 Altitude sickness occurs most commonly at elevations greater than 8,000 feet above sea level.
 The Winter Park Resort Base is around 9,000 feet and the ski resort summit is above 12,000 feet.

-Dehydration and physical exertion are major contributing factors toward the sickness.
+Dehydration and physical exertion are also major contributing factors toward the sickness.
 The most common signs of this sickness are a feeling of dizziness or lightheadedness, headache, fatigue, insomnia, unusual drowsiness, shortness of breath, nausea, vomiting, persistent rapid pulse, and/or loss of appetite.
 These symptoms can, either alone, or in combination, indicate altitude sickness.

 Altitude sickness doesn’t discriminate- it can affect anyone regardless of age, sex or physical conditioning.
 In fact, some of the best and most well-conditioned athletes can suffer altitude sickness.
 Altitude sickness can even occur despite a history of not being susceptible.